Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

  <img src="https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/figures/K-FoldCrossValidation.png" width="50%">

 **Synthetic Minority Over-sampling TEchnique (SMOTE)**
  - SMOTE is an over-sampling technique used to address imbalanced classes in a dataset, where one class has many more samples in the dataset than others.
-It uses a datapoint and it's K nearest neighbors to generate new data.
+It uses a data point and it's K nearest neighbors to generate new data.
 Figure 10 contains the pseudo-code that explains how SMOTE works.

  <sub>Figure 10.
 SMOTE pseudo-code.
 Source</sub>

  <img src="https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/figures/SMOTE_pseudo-code.png">

  - I chose to use SMOTE to augment this dataset because, as noted in the dataset exploration, the classes are very imbalanced.
 The most used cost code has more than 50 times more samples than the average cost code.
-Using SMOTE balances the classes so they all have similar numbers of samples and one class does note skew the predictions of the algorithm trained on the data.
+Using SMOTE balances the classes so they all have similar numbers of samples and one class does not skew the predictions of the algorithm trained on the data.
  - I installed and used the [imbalanced-learn](https://imbalanced-learn.readthedocs.io/en/stable/index.html) python package which contains the SMOTE module.
  - In practice, using SMOTE is simple; import the module, create new X and y datasets by fitting to the original X and y data.